voidsculptorart/mics/README.md

 ### BLOCKCHAIN REQUIREMENT

 MICS requires a blockchain with a smart contract which can execute certain actions (= the pending requests) with a delay, preferably automatically.
 This means that the blockchain may have to support executing these actions only if the ledger already contains a paired record which has a certain age.
+The first record constitutes the intent, while the second constitutes the confirmation.

 If actions can't be executed automatically, the execution of a pending request can be triggered manually, with another request which is sent to the smart contract once the time delay passes for the pending request.